sbrin/ilin.pt/_posts/2022-10-15-flipper-zero-pomodoro.md

 - Rest timer

 The device API is being changed every day so feel free to ask me for an update.

-Current version is compatible with firmware v.
-F81999EA from 14 Oct.
-2022